-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, other rapamycin derivatives, or any excipients.
-There have been reports of noninfectious pneumonitis, infections…+
+AFINITOR is contraindicated in patients with clinically significant hypersensitivity to everolimus or to other rapamycin derivatives.
+There have been reports of noninfectious pneumonitis (including...

 Important Safety Information

-AFINITOR® (everolimus) Tablets is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR® (everolimus) Tablets is contraindicated in patients with clinically significant hypersensitivity to everolimus or to other rapamycin derivatives.

-Vaccinations: The use of live vaccines and close contact with those who have received live vaccines should be avoided during treatment with AFINITOR.
+Risk of Infection or Reduced Immune Response With Vaccinations: The safety of immunization with live vaccines during AFINITOR therapy has not been studied.
+Due to the potential increased risk of infection, avoid the use of live vaccines and close contact with individuals who have received live vaccines during treatment with AFINITOR.

 Please see full Prescribing Information.